Traffic controller accreditation scheme

 The Department of Transport and Main Roads may require that the traffic controller show cause why their accreditation should not be amended, suspended or cancelled.

-Queensland police or an authorised workplace health and safety officer employed by the Department of Employment and Industrial Relations may shut down a worksite if it is deemed unsafe or if the actions of a traffic controller cause it to be deemed unsafe.
+Queensland police or an authorised workplace health and safety officer employed by Workplace Health and Safety Queensland may shut down a worksite if it is deemed unsafe or if the actions of a traffic controller cause it to be deemed unsafe.

 Read the Traffic Controller Accreditation Scheme Approved Procedure for more information about enforcement of procedures and disciplinary actions.

 What is an Industry Authority card and does it need to be displayed?